Unity-Technologies/Addressables-Sample/README.md

         * Build the AssetBundles.
         * Remove the extra groups that were created.
 		* Removed unused variant assets.
-    * After building with "Pack Variations", you can enter play mode using the standard "Packed Play Mode" script.
+    * After building with "Pack Variations", you can enter play mode using the standard "Use Existing Build (requires built groups)" script.

 #### *Advanced/Sync Addressables*
 Synchronous Addressables!
 What a crazy thing.
 The value of exploring this demo can be broken into two categories.
 One is looking at what would be involved in making addressables synchronous.
 The other is looking at creating custom providers.